Sagrada Familia in Barcelona gets more than 5 million tourists annually.

 However, Sagrada Familia remains open on the first day of the week.

-Tourists think the massive Barcelona Cathedral will also be closed on Mondays and thus plan something else.
+Tourists think the massive Barcelona Cathedral will also be closed on Mondays and plan something else.

-As a result, Mondays are relatively less crowded and ideal for visiting family, kids, and seniors.
+As a result, Mondays are relatively less crowded and ideal for visiting with family, kids, and seniors.

-If you book your Sagrada Familia tickets in advance, you can avoid whatever short lines you see and enter the gates right away.
+If you book your Sagrada Familia tickets in advance, you can avoid the queues (short or long!) and enter the Basilica right away.

 Worst time to visit Sagrada Familia